Toward Efficient Polynomial Preconditioning for GMRES: Polynomial Preconditioned GMRES using a GMRES polynomial

-For the first tests, GMRES(50) does not converge.
-Adding polynomial preconditioning improves results, but it takes a high degree polynomial with $d = 150 + 2$ in order to get rapid convergence.
-With ILU preconditioning, GMRES(50) still does not converge until polynomial preconditioning is added, but now low degree polynomials are effective.
+We continue with matrix E20r0100 and add standard preconditioning.
+Table \ref{Tab:E20ILU} has polynomials composed with several incomplete LU factorization preconditioners~\cite{MevdV,Sa03}.
+The ILU$(0)$ factorization is from the shifted matrix $A + 0.01I$ (the ILU factorization of the original matrix $A$ fails due to zero on diagonal).
+Then ILU(.01) uses the Matlab Crout ILU with fill-in tolerance of 0.01, also applied to $A + 0.01I$ (the factorization fails on $A$ due to zero pivot).
+Finally, ILU(.001) is successfully applied to the original matrix $A$.
+With ILU(0) preconditioning, GMRES(50) still does not converge until polynomial preconditioning is added, but now the low degree $d=10$ polynomial is effective.
 The combination of the two preconditionings makes the problem much easier for GMRES(50).
-Figure 3.1 shows the spectral transformation brought by the preconditionings.
-The top of the figure has the spectrum of the matrix along with a closeup showing that there are many negative eigenvalues.
-The middle section has the spectrum with the ILU preconditioning, and while it is vastly changed, there are still many negative eigenvalues.
-Finally the bottom part of the figure shows that if polynomial preconditioning of degree 10 is added to the ILU preconditioning, then the spectrum is much less indefinite and most of the eigenvalues are relatively better separated from the origin.
+Figure 3.1 shows the spectral transformation brought by the ILU$(0)$ and polynomial preconditionings.
+The top of the figure has the spectrum of the matrix, along with a closeup showing that there are many negative eigenvalues.
+The middle section has the spectrum with the ILU(0) preconditioning, and while it is vastly changed, there are still many negative eigenvalues.
+Finally, the bottom part of the figure shows that if polynomial preconditioning of degree 10 is added to the ILU preconditioning, then the spectrum is much less indefinite and most of the eigenvalues are better separated from the origin.
+In this example, polynomial preconditioning is effective even with a significantly complex spectrum.
+Also, even with standard preconditioning, polynomial preconditioning can be necessary to help the problem converge or can be used as an accelerator.

-This one example demonstrates several things.
-First, polynomial preconditioning can change restarted GMRES from not converging to rapidly converging, even when a standard preconditioner is also used.
-Also, some problems require high degree polynomials with stability control.
-The stability control keeps the residual norm from stalling before it reaches the requested tolerance.
-With the polynomial of requested degree 150 in the top half of Table 3.1, the accuracy barely reaches the requested tolerance even without stability control.
-However, if extra roots are not added for degree 200, the residual norm only reaches $4.8*10^{-6}$.
-Finally, we note that even with a significantly complex spectrum, the polynomial preconditioning is effective.
+Next, we look at the ILU factorizations with fill-in.
+GMRES(50) finally does converge with ILU(.01), but adding polynomial preconditioning with $d=10$ makes it roughly four times faster in terms of matrix-vector products and time.
+Vector operations are reduced by a factor of $34$.
+ILU(.001) works well alone, and regular GMRES needs only 52 matrix-vector products.
+This case shows that if standard preconditioning is very effective, the problem may become easy enough that polynomial preconditioning does not need to be added on.
+When polynomial preconditioning is added, GMRES uses 91 matrix-vector products, but the solve time is about the same.
+Vector operations, however, are still reduced by a factor of almost $4$.